chichengmessi/neural_ode_control/README.md

 ![Screenshot 2024-04-22 122106](https://github.com/chichengmessi/neural_ode_control/assets/43145509/d199d0f6-5ff2-44b4-a16d-2fd50bd17897)

 We can obtain the predicted rollout trajectory under the current controller using the above equation.
-If we swap the learned dynamics g_γ with the ground truth dynamics f, we can obtain the real rollout trajectory under the current controller h_θ.
+If we swap the learned dynamics g<sub>γ</sub> with the ground truth dynamics f, we can obtain the real rollout trajectory under the current controller h<sub>θ</sub>.

-These two rollouts are essential for training both the dynamics learner g_γ and the controller h_θ.
+These two rollouts are essential for training both the dynamics learner g<sub>γ</sub> and the controller h<sub>θ</sub>.

 ## Training Algorithm